How to Choose the Right Curriculum for Your Homeschool

 How much will it cost?

 I always said that I would use whatever I purchased for my second son but guess what?
 They don’t learn the same way at all.
 I’m actually going to be switching the math curriculum because of this.
-You can’t use that as an excuse to purchase an expensive curriculum if you know that your two children learn differently?
+You can’t use that as an excuse to purchase an expensive curriculum.
+Especially if you know that your two children learn differently.

 Is there a cheaper version?

-You know that pricey all in one curriculum that you’d love to buy, is there a program that is similar but cheaper?
+Do you know that pricey all-in-one curriculum that you’d love to buy?
+Find out if there is a program that is similar but cheaper.
 Can you come up with something of your own using library resources?

 Finding online resources or looking for alternatives means you may not find that exact same product you had your heart set on but you will need to input the time to create something that you love.